LPGA Taiwan Championship

-The LPGA Taiwan Championship is a women's professional golf tournament in Taiwan on the LPGA Tour.
+The LPGA Taiwan Championship was a women's professional golf tournament in Taiwan on the LPGA Tour.
 It debuted as the Sunrise LPGA Taiwan Championship in 2011 at the Sunrise Golf & Country Club in Yangmei.
 It was the first LPGA tournament ever played in Taiwan.
 It moved to Miramar Golf Country Club in Taipei and was renamed to the Fubon LPGA Taiwan Championship in 2014.

-The field is limited to 90 players who will play all 72 holes; however, there is a cut for LPGA season-long points championship purposes at the end of 72 holes of the top 40 and ties.
-Only the players who make this cut will earn points to qualify for the season-ending CME Group Tour Championship.
+The field was limited to 90 players who played all 72 holes; however, there was a cut for LPGA season-long points championship purposes at the end of 72 holes of the top 40 and ties.
+Only the players who make this cut earned points to qualify for the season-ending CME Group Tour Championship.